7 Best Dog-Friendly Weekend Getaways from Brisbane

 Hit the dog-friendly beaches of the Gold Coast

-Location: Surfers Paradise is an hour south of Brisbane
+Location: Surfers Paradise is 1hr south of Brisbane

 Highlights: Beaches, parks and the Hinterland

 The Gold Coast is a popular destination for the whole family, and there’s no need to leave your pup behind when visiting.
-As well as a mix of wonderful dog-friendly accommodation ranging from holiday parks to boutique hotels, there’s some excellent dog-friendly beaches – The Spit Dog Beach and Palm Beach are my picks.
+As well as a mix of wonderful dog-friendly accommodation ranging from holiday parks to luxury hotels, there’s some excellent dog-friendly beaches – the Spit Dog Beach and Palm Beach are my picks.

-Once you’ve had your fill of the beach, enjoy some of the great off-leash dog parks on the Gold Coast (there’s even one at the Botanic Gardens), order a paddle of locally brewed beer, or head to Tamborine Mountain and the Gold Coast Hinterland.
+Once you’ve had your fill of the beach, enjoy some of the great off-leash dog parks on the Gold Coast (there’s even one at the Botanic Gardens), order a paddle of locally brewed beer, or head to the Gold Coast Hinterland.

 Find out more about a dog-friendly getaway to the Gold Coast